How to Grow Watermelon in Gardening Containers

-We gardeners just love eating ripe tomatoes off the vine and devouring fresh sweet corn during the summer months, but without a doubt, nothing beats the first taste of another summertime staple on a hot day—yes, we are talking about sweet, juicy, refreshing watermelon!
+We gardeners love eating ripe tomatoes off the vine and devouring fresh sweet corn during summer.
+Still, without a doubt, nothing beats the first taste of another summertime staple on a hot day—yes, we are talking about sweet, juicy, refreshing watermelon!
 It is the delicious highlight of summertime picnics and barbeques everywhere, and we can’t think of a sweeter treat (well, strawberries are good, too!).
-If you love watermelon like us, you can grow your own in your EarthBox® garden!
-If you’ve never tried, it’s actually quite easy with the right set-up.
-Use our tips below to get started, and you can enjoy that crisp sweetness all summer long.
+If you love watermelons like us, you can grow your own in gardening containers!
+If you’ve never tried it, it’s pretty easy with the proper setup.
+Use our tips below to get started; you can enjoy that crisp sweetness all summer.

-Growing your own watermelons might seem intimidating, but growing watermelon in an EarthBox is easy.
-Here are the benefits of growing watermelons in the EarthBox® container gardening system:
+Growing your watermelons might seem intimidating, but growing watermelon in gardening containers is easy.
+Here are the benefits of growing watermelons in planting boxes:

-- Watermelons require a lot of water—several gallons per day, and the EarthBox® Original gardening system happily takes on the task with its three-gallon water reservoir.
+- Watermelons require a lot of water—several gallons per day.
+So, look for gardening containers with at least a three-gallon water reservior.

 - Watermelon plants hate wet feet and waterlogged roots—such will negatively impact your harvest.
-By using a well-aerated growing medium, such as one of the potting mixes mentioned on our Approved Growing Media page, the roots can draw water as needed without overly saturating the soil.
+By using a well-aerated growing medium in your planting box, such as one of the potting mixes mentioned on our Approved Growing Media page, the roots can draw water as needed without overly saturating the soil.

-- Watermelons need support—Another key to success is growing watermelon plants vertically.
+- Watermelons need support—Another key to success in growing watermelon is using some type of vertical gardening container.
 The EarthBox® 7’ Staking System is stable and tall enough to offer the vertical support your vining plants need!
 Easily guide the watermelon vines to the trellis net and they will begin training up the net themselves.
 Once the fruit starts to develop and grows to the size of a baseball, you should create a sling or hammock to support it on the vine, so it does not drop off from its own weight.
 The best materials for making a hammock are strips of t-shirts and sheets, cheesecloth, pantyhose, or mesh onion bags.
 Simply tie one end of the sling to the trellis net next to the fruit, bring the cloth under the fruit, and tie the other end to another part of the trellis net.
 Check daily to ensure the fruit has not fallen off its sling.

 - Follow our tried and true guidance—In our years, we’ve grown A LOT of watermelons.
 Trust us and follow our instruction manual, planting chart, and growing guide so you can grow A LOT of watermelons too!